APSI-2020/docs/backend-endpoints.md

 date_to - timestamp, optional
 name_contains - string, optional
 tags - list of tags, optional
-past_events - boolean, optional
+past_events - boolean, optional - default: True
-price - string, we return events cheaper than given price, optional
+price - string, we return events cheaper than given price, optional - when not given only events with price equal to null are returned
 place - string, optional

 returns filtered events available for user (that he/she can attend)